Lexi-Lexi/Image-Processing/README.md

 # Image-Processing

-A simple image processing program with seven filters, for fun and practice.
+A simple image processing program with six filters, for fun and practice.